 Eat several smaller meals throughout the day instead of three big meals.

-- Try protein shakes, yogurt, and liquid protein drinks instead of solid foods.
+Try protein shakes, yogurt, and liquid protein drinks instead of solid foods.

-- Eat simple soups, such as chicken with vegetables and broth.
+Eat simple soups, such as chicken with vegetables and broth.

-Breast Cancer: Nutrition to Aid Healing
+Breast Cancer: Nutrition for Healing

-- Add protein powder or dry milk to meals.
+Add protein powder or dry milk to meals.

-- Add grated cheese to vegetables, potatoes, rice, and salads.
+Add grated cheese to vegetables, potatoes, rice, and salads.